-At the regularly scheduled City Council Meeting on August 13, 2018, at the end of a public hearing regarding the composition of election district boundaries, Vice Mayor Will Lee made a motion to revoke Resolution No. 4109-2018, which set forth the City’s intent to transition from at-large City Council elections to district-based elections.
+At the regularly scheduled City Council Meeting on August 13, 2018, at the end of a public hearing regarding the composition of election district boundaries, Vice Mayor Will Lee made a motion to revoke Resolution No. 4109-2018 (PDF), which set forth the City’s intent to transition from at-large City Council elections to district-based elections.
 The motion was seconded by Councilmember Bernie Norvell and passed 5-0 on a roll call vote.
-Resolution No. 4122-2018 rescinding 4109-2018 was unanimously approved on the Consent Calendar at the regular City Council meeting of September 10, 2018.
+A resolution to rescind 4109-2018 will be on the Consent Calendar for the regular City Council meeting of September 10, 2018.

 FAQ: District Elections and the CVRA

 1. What is the California Voting Rights Act (CVRA)?

 The CVRA expands on the Federal Voting Rights Act of 1965 and makes it easier for minority groups to successfully sue and eliminate at-large election systems.
 The CVRA was passed by the California State Legislature in 2001, signed into law in 2002 by Governor Gray Davis and effective January 1, 2003.
 The Legislature believed that minorities and other members of protected classes were being denied the opportunity to have representation of their choosing in local government because of issues with at-large elections.
 District elections were considered the remedy for “racially polarized voting” where there is a difference between the choice of candidates preferred by voters in a protected class and the choice of candidates preferred by voters in the rest of the electorate.

 2. Why is the City considering changing the election process, if it hasn’t been Court ordered?